qwertie/testpack/readme.md

 testpack: Test your package before publishing
 =================================================

-Usage: `testpack [Options] [<Test patterns>]`
+Testpack attempts to verify that your npm package is set up properly by installing the packaged version in a special test folder with its own custom package.json file, and running a copy of your unit tests against it.

-Attempts to verify that your npm package is set up properly by installing the packaged version against your unit tests in a special test folder with its own custom package.json file.
+**Usage:** `testpack [Options] [<Test patterns>]`

 `<Test patterns>` are glob patterns used to recognize source files that are test-related and so should be copied to the new project.
 The default test